It's 3 AM. Your brain won't shut off.

 - Not everyone is a threat to assess

-- Vulnerability can build connection, not just exposure
+- Vulnerability can build connection, not just expose you

 - Strength includes accepting help